-The request should indicate the beneficiary's ability to walk unassisted and whether the request is for a first chair or replacement chair.
+The request should indicate the beneficiary's ability to walk unassisted without the use of an appropriate fitted cane or walker and whether the request is for a first chair or replacement chair.
 Standard wheelchairs require documentation of medical necessity.

-CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.2: SPECIFIC COVERAGE CRITERIAPAGE(S) 9
+CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.2: SPECIFIC COVERAGE CRITERIAPAGE(S) 10